-The country is currently seeing a shortage of Malt Whisky and as such, Grain Whisky has had to pick up some of the slack.
+The country is currently seeing a shortage of Malt Whisky, and as such, Grain Whisky has had to pick up some of the slack.

 New Traditions in Scotland

-These distilleries are bottling Grain Whisky that is of a high quality and well matured and is a definite threat to Single Malt.
+These distilleries are bottling Grain Whisky that is of high quality and well matured and is a definite threat to Single Malt.

+Wheat will give a Whisky more cereal notes, with lots of brown bread and malted notes.
 Pappy Van Winkle is famous for having wheat in the mash bill.